An Inside Look at the Chipola River of Northwest Florida

 By Nicki Collett

-The scenic Chipola River, FL flows nearly 100 miles through northwest Florida.
+The scenic Chipola River flows nearly 100 miles through northwest Florida.
 Sixty-three freshwater springs nourish it, and no other river boasts so many springs in a state so dependent on its underground aquifer.

 The Chipola River eventually joins the Apalachicola River after flowing through the Dead Lakes State Recreation Area.
 At one time the Apalach, as locals call it, blocked the Chipola with sand bars that flooded and killed thousands of trees, leaving graying skeletons over the sometimes flooded plain.
 There was no better name for the Dead Lakes area.

 Aside from the ethereal look of Dead Lakes, the entire river is usually clear, beautiful and teeming with recreational boaters, paddlers, kayakers and tubers.